Wisc-HCI/Synthe/README.md

 Synthé is atool that allows designers of human-robot interactions to bodystorm their interactions.
 Bodystorming is an embodied design method that involves brainstorming via role-playing, and in an environment that is true to the product being designed [1].

-In bodystorming, a design team acts out an exampleinteraction between a human and a robot, where one user plays the human and another plays the robot.
+In bodystorming, a design team acts out an example interaction between a human and a robot, where one user plays the human and another plays the robot.
 Synthé records the speech and getures of the designers, and employs program synthesis to create an executable human-robot interaction program.
 This program can be simulated on a Nao robot.

 # Software and Hardware